flavy125-c/budget_best/README.md

 📎 License
-This project is for educational use only.
+This project is for academic purposes under the University of Portsmouth's coursework requirements.
+Not for commercial distribution.

 👤 Author
-Student: [Your Full Name]
+**Flavian Simon** (UP2249816)
-University: University of Portsmouth
+University of Portsmouth
-Module: Software Engineering Theory and Practice
+Course: Software Engineering Theory and Practice
 Year: 2025